After Big Ten changes course, schools say testing, not money or politics, made the difference

 "Our ability to test consistently and uniformly amongst the conference and provide that was really important,” Ohio State’s head team physician James Borchers, co-chair of the conference’s Return to Competition Task Force medical subcommittee, said on a video conference with reporters.
 “I think we have been very comfortable with the idea that we’ll be able to provide daily rapid testing, which will give us great surveillance of our student-athletes and those individuals involved in those competitions.”

 The sudden availability of testing raised immediate questions about the fairness of testing athletes and not other students.
 The virus, which has killed more than 193,000 people in the United States, has thrived on college campuses.
 In the Big Ten, the counties of five schools — Penn State, Indiana, Wisconsin, Michigan State and Nebraska — are averaging more than 30 new cases per 100,000 people per day, according to Washington Post data..
-And nine of those counties are currently experiencing more weekly cases than they were on Aug.
+And nine of the counties where Big Ten campuses are located are currently experiencing more weekly cases than they were on Aug.
 11.

 While the NCAA and other college officials routinely liken scholarship athletes to the rest of the student body, the Big Ten’s decision means football players will now be afforded medical care not available to other students.
 A Northwestern student journalist pressed Jim Phillips, the Northwestern athletic director, on that issue Wednesday.